2022 approved revision:

 Constitution of the Faculty Assembly

 The UMES Faculty Assembly (FA) is established with the belief that those involved in conducting the University’s academic programs should participate in the formulation of policies governing the establishment of those programs.
-The Faculty Assembly shall function so that through it the collective intelligence of the Faculty can be directed towards promoting the academic well-being of the University.
+The Faculty Assembly shall function to direct the collective intelligence of the Faculty towards the academic well-being of the University.

 Article II: Membership

 Voting membership in the Faculty Assembly shall consist of all teaching, research and Extension faculty, department chairs, professional library staff, and adjunct faculty.
 The FA Chair and the Provost will announce the number of members of the FA in the agenda of the first meeting each semester.

 The Faculty Assembly shall be a voice of the faculty in recommending policies concerning all factors influencing the academic and intellectual environment of the University.
 FA representatives to the UMES Senate are the voice of the FA to issues considered by the Senate.
 The FA shall elect representatives and alternates to the Council of the University of Maryland System Faculty (CUSF), the Faculty Advisory Council of the Maryland Higher Education Commission (MHEC) and other agencies and bodies as appropriate.
 Election procedures shall be as prescribed in Article VII.
 For matters of great importance to the faculty, as determined by the FA, full faculty voting will be solicited.